 Verification:

-The test script used configures and starts the NENG operations.
-The test script runs the entire test from a controlling computer via an IP connection that is remote from the NENG.
-The NENG is configured for the IRIS mission as part of this test.
+The test script used configures and starts the DAPHNE operations.
+The test script runs the entire test from a controlling computer via an IP connection that is remote from the DAPHNE.
+The DAPHNE is configured for the IRIS mission as part of this test.
 Successful completion of the test confirms remote configuration.
 Parallel testing at the field station under operational conditions will also inherently demonstrate compliance.

 Result: